 Winthrop University Campus Network Guidelines

-These guidelines apply to network ports located in faculty/staff offices and labs, Residence Halls, and other University facilities.
+These guidelines apply to equipment and network ports located in faculty/staff offices and labs, Residence Halls, and other University facilities.

 - The Winthrop University Campus Network may only be used in a manner consistent with local, state, and federal laws.
 The Winthrop University Campus Network must also be used in a manner consistent with existing University policies including policies dealing with appropriate use of information technology, copyrighted material, academic conduct, and sexual harassment.
 Users shall not make or use illegal copies of copyrighted materials, store such copies on university systems, or transmit them over university networks.